U.S. Statue Removals Inspire Indigenous People In Latin America To Topple Monuments

 In this same spirit, President Andrés Manuel López Obrador sent a letter last year to the Vatican and the Spanish government demanding a formal apology for human rights abuses committed during the conquest.

-"There were massacres...
+"There were massacres ...
 The so-called conquest was done with the sword and the cross.
 They built churches on top of [Indigenous] temples," López Obrador said in a speech last year at the ruins of an ancient Indigenous city in the state of Tabasco.
-"The time has come to reconcile but first they should ask forgiveness."
+"The time has come to reconcile, but first, they should ask forgiveness."

 Spain flatly refused.
 Pope Francis, during a 2016 trip to Mexico, had already asked Indigenous people for forgiveness for the way they had been treated.
 However, his words apparently failed to mollify López Obrador, who was elected president two years later.

-Tickner notes that protesters around Latin America have been further inspired by their U.S. counterparts who, since the killing in May of George Floyd, have expanded their drive to remove monuments to Confederates and slaveholders.
+Tickner notes that protesters across Latin America have been further inspired by their U.S. counterparts who, since the killing in May of George Floyd, have expanded their drive to remove monuments to Confederates and slaveholders.

-"In viewing the whole discussion in the United States towards historical monuments that vindicate colonizers and racists, this slowly but surely seems to be affecting the debate in different parts of Latin America," Tickner says.
+"In viewing the whole discussion in the United States toward historical monuments that vindicate colonizers and racists, this slowly but surely seems to be affecting the debate in different parts of Latin America," Tickner says.

 In Colombia, the de Belalcázar statue had long been a point of contention.